Underway replenishment: Alongside connected replenishment

 Most ships can receive replenishment on either side.
 Aircraft carriers of the U.S. Navy, however, always receive replenishment on the starboard side of the carrier.
 The design of an aircraft carrier, with its island/navigation bridge to starboard, does not permit replenishment to the carrier's port side.

 Alongside connected replenishment is a risky operation, as two or three ships running side by side at speed must hold to precisely the same course and speed for a long period of time.
 Moreover, the hydrodynamics of two ships running close together cause a suction between them.
 A slight steering error on the part of one of the ships could cause a collision, or part the transfer lines and fuel hoses.
-At a speed of 12 knots, a 1 degree variation in heading will produce a lateral speed of around 20 feet per minute.
+At a speed of 12 knots, a 1-degree variation in heading will produce a lateral speed of around 20 feet per minute.
 For this reason, experienced and qualified helmsmen are required during the replenishment, and the crew on the bridge must give their undivided attention to the ship's course and speed.
 The risk is increased when a replenishment ship is servicing two ships at once.

-In case of emergency, crews practice emergency breakaway procedures, where the ships will separate in less-than-optimal situations.
+Because of the risks involved crews practice emergency breakaway procedures, where the ships will separate in less-than-optimal situations.
 Although the ships will be saved from collision, it is possible to lose stores, as the ships may not be able to finish the current transfer.

-Following successful completion of replenishment, many U.S. ships engage in the custom of playing a signature tune over the replenished vessel's PA system as they break away from the supplying vessel.
+Following successful completion of replenishment, many U.S. ships engage in the custom of playing breakaway music, a signature tune broadcast over the replenished vessel's PA system as they separate from the supplying vessel.
 In the Royal Australian Navy it is customary for ships to fly a special flag during the RAS operation, distinctive to each ship.
 As many ships are named for Australian towns and cities, it is often the case that they fly flags of AFL, NRL or A-League teams associated with that town or city.
 The flying of flags popularising brands of beer or other alcoholic beverages is also not uncommon.